-As you’ve likely guessed, there are quite a few women in the UK.
-In fact, there are over 32 million of us according to the 2011 census.
-That’s a good many to get to try on bras, so of course no research will ever include all of them, just as the census doesn’t catch all the people in the country.
+As you've likely guessed, there are quite a few women in the UK.
+In fact, there are more than 32 million of us according to the 2011 census.
+That's a good many to get to try on bras, so of course no research will ever include all of them, just as the census doesn't catch all the people in the country.

 Fortunately, because of the Magic Of Statistics (or Gaussian Distribution, if you'd like to go and look it up), we don't need to see all of the women to get a good idea of what they are like.
 We just need to get a really good example set of them.
 So here are some things to keep in mind when you're getting that example set (i.e. sample) of people.